Quantum Fisher Information for Entropy of Gibbs States: Discussion

 \section{Discussion}

-The central result of this Letter is that the entropy Fisher information $\FS = 1/\Cv$ is dual to the thermometric Fisher information $\FT = \Cv/T^2$, and that their product yields the relation $\Delta^2 S\,\Delta^2 T \geq T^2/n^2$ from which all system-specific quantities cancel by Legendre conjugacy.
+The entropy Fisher information $\FS = 1/\Cv$ is dual to the thermometric Fisher information $\FT = \Cv/T^2$, and their product yields the Cram\'{e}r--Rao relation $\Delta^2 S\,\Delta^2 T \geq T^2/n^2$.
+The cancellation of system-specific quantities follows from the exponential family structure of Gibbs states; the physical content lies in the duality of estimation directions, the critical-point scaling, and the identification of the optimal measurement.

 Meng and Shi~\cite{meng2025} obtained thermodynamic uncertainty relations for parameters encoded in the Hamiltonian, $\hat{H}(\theta)$, with conjugate operator $\hat{O} = \partial_\theta\hat{H}$.
 The $(T,S)$ pair lies outside that framework: $\beta$ parametrises the Gibbs weight rather than the Hamiltonian, and $S$ is a state functional rather than an observable.
 The universal product $\FS\cdot\FT = 1/T^2$ and the resulting cancellation of all system-specific quantities follow instead from the reparametrisation properties of the exponential family.